Remote access IPsec settings

 - To download the configuration files (

-.tgb), click Export connection.
+.tgb), scroll to the bottom, and click Export connection.